shuchendra/Crypto_trend_predictor/README.md

 # Crypto_Trend_Predictor
-* Develop a Python program that can automatically make trading decisions for cryptocurrencies like Bitcoin, Ethereum, and others on various cryptocurrency exchanges.
-The goal is to create an algorithm that analyzes market data, such as price movements and trading volume, to make buying and selling decisions without human intervention.
+* The goal is to create an algorithm that analyzes market data, such as price movements and trading volume, to make buying and selling decisions without human intervention.

 * The algorithm will be based on certain trading strategies or indicators, such as moving averages to identify potential opportunities in the market.
 For example, it will suggest buying a cryptocurrency when its price exceeds a certain moving average and suggest selling it when it falls below another moving average.